Please Get Me a Boyfriend Who Can Walk the Dog

 Feature

-★"My name is Lucky.
-I was a stray.
-Thank you for pausing gently in my world and letting me stay with you."
+“My name is Lucky.
+I’m a stray dog.
+Thank you for staying in my world with kindness, allowing me to be with you.”

-"Even if I die ten thousand times, as long as dawn comes, I’ll live again."
+“Even if I die ten thousand times, as long as dawn comes, I can rise again.”

 Description

-"I want to stay by your side.
-I want to be your treasure."
+“I want to be by your side.
+I want to be your treasure.”

 Author